Yankees vs. Blue Jays Player Props Betting Odds

 Torres Stats

-- Torres has 39 hits with eight doubles, a triple, six home runs, 23 walks and 21 RBI.
-He's also stolen five bases.
+- Torres has eight doubles, a triple, six home runs, 23 walks and 21 RBI (39 total hits).
+He has stolen five bases.

 Torres Recent Games